EMZdot/Emma-Hero-s-Scarf/README.md

 → Compare a person's facial features to the effectivness of artifact's characteristics;<br>
 → Related to media and reproduction: *Repetition and multiplication consolidates.*<br>
 → Categorization of Heroes<br>
-→ Mistification and mythification of human figures just like in ancient Greece and Rome, when it was mostly mythology that created heroes.
+→ Mistification and mythification of human figures just like in ancient Greece and Rome, when it was mostly mythology that created heroes.<br>

-**→ Fame in relation to the face = How does recognition works?** <br>
+→ Fame in relation to the face = How does recognition works? <br>
-It is helpful in approaching different methods of transcoding when it comes to interpretation and media.
+→ It is helpful in approaching different methods of transcoding when it comes to interpretation and media.

 [<img src="https://github.com/EMZdot/Emma-Hero-s-Scarf/blob/master/README-images/physiognomy1-articleLarge.jpg" width="100%">](#)
 → How does facial recognition work? ([https://www.nytimes.com/2019/07/10/opinion/facial-recognition-race.html](https://www.nytimes.com/2019/07/10/opinion/facial-recognition-race.html))